 The average cost of installing a patio ranges from £800 to £1500, depending on the paving material used and the size of the patio.

 Want to find out more?
 Take a look at our patio laying cost guide which covers everything you need to know before hiring a professional to install a patio.

 Your garden is an extension of your house and as such will reflect your personality and who you are.
 To design your patio, you may take inspiration from your home or take an idea directly from a gardening magazine or hire a landscape designer to put a layout together for you.
 However, you decide on the design there are some fundamentals which will determine the cost of your new patio.

-Secondly, what type of materials you decide to use.
+Next, the type of paving materials will also determine cost.
 With a wide variety to choose from this will be a key factor in your budget.
 A higher-quality product such as marble will create a high end feel but will come at a cost with a 10 square metre patio costing in the region of £1,500.

-Finally, whether you decide to supply and lay the patio yourself or hire a professional installer to do the work will impact on the final cost.
-A small patio in sandstone pavers will cost approximately £800 for all materials if you intend to lay the patio yourself.
+The decision to supply and lay the patio yourself or hire a professional installer to do the work will impact the final cost.
+For instance, a small patio in sandstone pavers will cost approximately £800 for all materials if you intend to lay the patio yourself.

-Hiring a professional installer will cost around £110-£180 per day for a landscape gardener, although this price will vary according to where in the UK you live.
+Hiring a professional installer will cost around £110-£180 per day for a landscape gardener, although this price will depend on where you live.
 There will normally be a team of two as a lot of the work requires two people.
 This will add anything up to £100 per day to the cost.

 Of course, the design of a patio is as varied as the size and shape of our gardens.
 The typical rectangular shape is still very popular but can be broken up with different levels, planters and placement of garden furniture.
 Adding a circular patio area can break up an angular space and soften lines but will be a more involved job.
 Paving circles will typically cost between £30-£45 per square metre for sandstone pavers.